roadmapfinder/roadmapfinder/README.md

 🌍 RoadmapFinder

-RoadmapFinder is an open-source initiative designed to make tech learning simple, structured, and accessible for everyone.
+RoadmapFinder is an open-source, AI-powered platform built to simplify tech learning for beginners.
-We help beginners escape tutorial hell by offering clear roadmaps, curated learning resources, and hands-on projects that lead to real-world skills.
+It cuts through tutorial overload and gives you clear, structured, and actionable learning paths that take you from zero to industry-ready skill levels.

+The platform focuses on tech skills, combining:

+⚡ Personalized AI-generated roadmaps

+🎥 Best YouTube resources (Hindi + English)

+📘 Essential documentation

+🧪 Real-world projects that actually build skill

+🤖 Smart AI mentor experiences (coming soon)

+🚀 Vision

+Learning tech shouldn’t feel chaotic.
+RoadmapFinder gives beginners:

+A single source of truth for starting any tech skill

+A structured path instead of random tutorials

+A fast, practical route to becoming job-ready

-🚀 Built & Maintained by a Solo Founder
+Built and maintained by a solo founder with one mission:

-On a 100-day mission to make RoadmapFinder the most trusted beginner-friendly EdTech platform.
+Make learning simple, guided, and outcome-focused for everyone.

 ✨ Core Features
+⚡ AI-Powered Roadmaps

-📌 AI-Powered Roadmaps – Get personalized learning paths based on your skills, goals, and experience level.
+Get personalized learning paths based on:

-📚 Curated Resources – Access only the top 10% of YouTube tutorials, blogs, and documentation for faster, smarter learning.
+Your goals

+Your current skill level

+Your learning speed

+Your target career

+The roadmap adapts to exactly what you want to achieve.

+🎥 Best YouTube Resources (Hindi + English)

+Only the top 10% tutorials are recommended — curated manually + AI-assisted.
+You get:

+Clear step-by-step playlists

+Clean explanations

+Trustworthy educators

+No low-quality content

+You spend less time searching and more time learning.

+🧠 Skill Documentation & Guides

+Short, practical explanations of important concepts — no unnecessary theory.
+Ideal for quick revision or deep learning.

-🏗️ Real-World Projects – Build practical projects to strengthen your portfolio and apply what you learn.
+🏗️ Real-World Projects

+Every roadmap includes actionable projects to help you:

+Build portfolio-ready work

+Apply what you learn

+Practice industry-relevant tasks

-🤖 AI Mentor (Coming Soon) – Analyze your current skills and receive guided career recommendations.
+🤖 AI Mentor (Coming Soon)
-📝 Blog & FAQs – Learn in-depth concepts with community-driven articles and explanations.

-📈 Current Progress

-🌐 1,200+ Monthly Visitors
-👥 400+ Signups
-💬 Positive Feedback from learners who have found real value and clarity through RoadmapFinder.

-🎯 100-Day Goals
+An upcoming feature to help you:

+Analyze your current skills

+Identify gaps

+Get tailored career recommendations

+Choose the right learning path

+📌 Why RoadmapFinder Exists

+Most beginners:

+Get stuck in tutorial hell

+Don’t know what to learn next

+Follow unstructured content

+Waste hours searching for “best resources”

+RoadmapFinder fixes this by giving:

+A structured path

+Curated resources

+Real-world practice

+AI-driven guidance

+Everything is organized, fast, and clear.

+🛠️ Tech Stack

+Next.js / React

+AI text-gen models

+Tailwind CSS

+clerk

+🧩 License

+Open-source.
+Free to use.
+Free to contribute.

+🤝 Contributing

+Contributions are welcome — from improving roadmap accuracy to adding new skills, resources, or features.

 🚀 Reach 10,000+ signups